Sunday, October 7, 2012

 }

-Then we just wire it up into our HandlerAdapter (your config may vary):
+//Then wire up the HandlerAdapter (your config may vary)

 @Bean